Research Student Affiliates

 maggie

-Dr. Maggie Bennett
+Dr. Maggie Bennett (USA)

 Dr. Bennett graduated from Communication Sciences at UConn in 2019.
 She has also worked as a visiting Assistant Professor, Communication Sciences, University of the Pacific, Stockton.
 Maggie’s research focuses on romantic relationships as well as media portrayals and its effects on romantic relationships.
 Her primary focus is on disclosure and communication in intimate partner settings. margaret.bennett@ttu.edu